 1. Partner with An ADA Website Compliance Agency

 Mention ADA compliance to most web developers and you’ll probably encounter a blank stare or two.
 First and foremost, find a developer familiar with the web platform or framework that your website uses and ask about how their development and design workflow addresses accessibility and compliance.
-If they tell you that they understand all of the complexities of building a compliant website, we highly recommend auditing them by using a company that specializes in website accessibility.
+If they tell you that they understand all of the complexities of building a compliant website, we highly recommend auditing them by using us as your company that specializes in website accessibility to assist you with your ADA-compliant website.

 2. Audit Your Website Code